andreasmihm/meatnheat/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Roadmap/Todos
+- recipe detail page
+- tool to clear the database and elasicsearch
 - refresh jwtToken
+- use lowDB to manage your local storage
 - follow other users
 - Dashboard - recently viewed
 - Dashboard - New Recipes (only from the bigger users)